 To/From the Airport

 Getting to and from the airport is easy and takes minimal time.
 There are options to get the metro, the train, or shuttle bus.
-On my arrival I took the Metro to Nørreport which is towards the centre of the city, and it took around 15 minutes and only cost 36 DKK.
-On my return to the airport I took the train from the Central Station, which also took around 15 minutes.
+On my arrival, I took the Metro to Nørreport which is towards the centre of the city, and it took around 15 minutes and only cost 36 DKK.
+On my return to the airport, I took the train from the Central Station, which also took around 15 minutes.
 I used my Copenhagen Card (more on this card below) for the return so I didn’t pay any extra.
-Of course there are taxi’s available if you prefer.
+There are also taxies available if you prefer.

 Within the City

 Copenhagen felt like a walking city, and if you are intending to explore, then it’s likely you will walk most places once you are in the city centre.
-There is also the subway and bus services available, taxi’s and Uber.
-Currently there isn’t that many stops on the subway though.
+There is also the subway and bus services available, taxies and Uber.
+Currently, there aren’t that many stops on the subway though.

 I visited Copenhagen for 3 days during my trip and explored many of the attractions using the Copenhagen Card (mentioned above).
 Some of my favourite attractions are below, and you’ll find lots more in my post Top Things to See and Do in Copenhagen.